glibsonoran/Plush-for-ComfyUI/README.md

 You can validate that this variable has been set by opening a new cmd prompt window and typing in

 `echo %OAI_KEY%`
+**You many have to reboot your machine in order for you env var to be recognized**

 **Option 2**: Set your ‘OAI_KEY’ Environment Variable through the Control Panel